jjhhsss22/NEA-sentiment-playlist-generator/README.md

 💡 Goal: demonstrate how AI can bridge natural language understanding and personalized music experiences, including potential applications in music therapy.

 Here is the full documentation of the project: https://docs.google.com/document/d/1xRGxF-19MLz0YQcSxIe7rRYlSt83DojQSZsl5oeYK54/edit?usp=sharing

+(the dataset used couldn't be uploaded due to its size)